bancorprotocol/contracts-v3/packages/v3/migration/README.md

 ##### Running the migration

-1. If there is no migrationsData in the array, exit.
+1. If there is no migrationData in the array, exit.

 2. Run every migration in a loop as follow:
    -> Importing the migration file.